 - Foster environmental responsibility and sustainability

 - Maintain the safety and efficiency of the Tollway system

 Tollway Board committees will meet at least twice a year, and provide regular reports to the full Board of Directors.

 The Finance Administration Operations Committee meets every third Wednesday monthly.
 Other committees meet as needed.

-carries out responsibilities related to the Tollway's annual compliance and financial audits.
+This committee carries out responsibilities related to the Tollway's annual compliance and financial audits.
 The committee assists the Board in the review of financial statements, addresses audit findings, reviews the Tollway's systems of internal controls and analyzes significant changes to Tollway accounting policies and financial position.
-It is chaired by Director David Gonzalez.
+It is chaired by Director Alice Gallagher.

 Board Meetings Overview

-The Tollway Board meets on the fourth Thursday of each month, except in November and December when meetings are a week earlier due to holidays.
+The Tollway Board meets on the third Thursday of each month, except in November and December when meetings are a week earlier due to holidays.
 All Board meetings are open to the public.

 Regularly scheduled meetings can be viewed via live webcast.
 Learn more.

 Additional Board meetings are scheduled as needed and posted in accordance with the Open Meetings Act.
 A public comment period is held at the beginning of each Board meeting.
 Comments are limited to two minutes per visitor.
 Visitors are welcome to stay.
 However, they will not be able to make any additional comments for the remainder of the meeting.